 Social Security does recognize and pay disability benefits for all of the above conditions, depending on their severity.
 And if you have multiple impairments, their combined effect can sometimes be enough to qualify for disability.

-In addition, if you were't able to work for a period of over a year because you hadn't been diagnosed with celiac disease, although your doctor has now diagnosed you and put you on a gluten-free diet, you may be able to receive benefits for the period where you were unable to work due to untreated celiac disease (called a closed period).
+In addition, you might be able to get disability benefits if you weren't able to work for a period of over a year because you hadn't been diagnosed with celiac disease—even if your doctor has now diagnosed you and put you on a gluten-free diet.
+You might be able to receive benefits for the period when you were unable to work due to untreated celiac disease (called a "closed period" of eligibility).

 Getting Social Security disability benefits for celiac disease can be an uphill battle, but it's possible in some cases.
 A quick consultation with a disability lawyer can help shed some light on the options you have to get disability benefits.
 Learn more about how a disability lawyer might help you with your claim.